 When possible, Poor People’s United Fund will provide support for small grassroots organizations in the greater Boston Area.
 Through support of these organizations, PPUF touches the lives of hundreds of disenfranchised individuals who live in unstable or unsafe conditions, below the poverty line, and outside mainstream society.

-Some organization PPUF has supported over the years:
+Some organizations PPUF has supported over the years:

 MASS-A-PEAL is a group of current and former welfare recipients who operate a food pantry and a clothing store, run youth programs and teach budget classes on the Lower Cape.